Chow rings of stacks of prestable curves I: Abstract

 \section{Abstract}

 We study the Chow ring of the moduli stack $\M_{g,n}$ of prestable curves and define the notion of tautological classes on this stack.
 We extend formulas for intersection products and functoriality of tautological classes under natural morphisms from the case of the tautological ring of the moduli space $\Mbar_{g,n}$ of stable curves.
-In genus $0$, we show that the Chow ring of $\M_{0,n}$ coincides with the tautological ring and give a complete description in terms of (additive) generators and relations.
-This generalizes earlier results by Keel and Kontsevich-Manin for the spaces of stable curves.
-Our argument uses the boundary stratification of the moduli stack together with the study of the first higher Chow groups of the strata, in particular providing a new proof of the results of Kontsevich and Manin.
+This paper provides foundations for the paper \cite{BaeSchmitt2}.

+In the appendix (joint with J. Skowera), we develop the theory of a proper, but not necessary projective, pushforward of algebraic cycles.
+The proper pushforward is necessary for the construction of the tautological rings of $\M_{g,n}$ and is important in its own right.
+We also develop operational Chow groups for algebraic stacks. \\~\\ 2020 Mathematics Subject Classification:\\ 14H10, 14C15 (Primary) 14C17 (Secondary)